Giovanni Gentile: Gentile's definition of and vision for Fascism

-To Gentile, Marx's externalizing of the dialectic was essentially a fetishistic mysticism.
-Though when viewed externally thus, it followed that Marx could then make claims to the effect of what state or condition the dialectic objectively existed in history, a posteriori of where any individual's opinion was while comporting oneself to the totalized whole of society. i.e. people themselves could by such a view be ideologically 'backwards' and left behind from the current state of the dialectic and not themselves be part of what is actively creating the dialectic as-it-is.
+To Gentile, Marx's externalising of the dialectic was essentially a fetishistic mysticism.
+Though when viewed externally thus, it followed that Marx could then make claims to the effect of what state or condition the dialectic objectively existed in history, a posteriori of where any individual's opinion was while comporting oneself to the totalized whole of society. i.e. people themselves could, by such a view, be ideologically 'backwards' and left behind from the current state of the dialectic and not themselves be part of what is actively creating the dialectic as-it-is.

 Gentile thought this was absurd, and that there was no 'positive' independently existing dialectical object.
-Rather, the dialectic was natural to the state, as-it-is.
+Rather, the dialectic was natural to the state, as it is.
 Meaning that the interests composing the state are composing the dialectic by their living organic process of holding oppositional views within that state, and unified therein.
-It being the mean condition of those interests as ever they exist.
-Even criminality is unified as a necessarily dialectic to be subsumed into the state and a creation and natural outlet of the dialectic of the positive state as ever it is.
+It is the mean condition of those interests as long as they exist.
+Even criminality is unified as a necessary dialectic to be subsumed into the state and a creation and natural outlet of the dialectic of the positive state, as ever it is.

-This view (influenced by the Hegelian theory of the state) justified the corporative system, where in the individualized and particular interests of all divergent groups were to be personably incorporated into the state ("Stato etico") each to be considered a bureaucratic branch of the state itself and given official leverage.
+This view (influenced by the Hegelian theory of the state) justified the corporative system, wherein the individualised and particular interests of all divergent groups were to be personally incorporated into the state ("Stato etico"), each to be considered a bureaucratic branch of the state itself and given official leverage.
 Gentile, rather than believing the private to be swallowed synthetically within the public as Marx would have it in his objective dialectic, believed that public and private were a priori identified with each other in an active and subjective dialectic: one could not be subsumed fully into the other as they already are beforehand the same.
-In such a manner each is the other after their own fashion and from their respective, relative, and reciprocal, position.
-Yet both constitute the state itself and neither are free from it, nothing ever being truly free from it, the state (as in Hegel) existing as an eternal condition and not an objective, abstract collection of atomistic values and facts of the particulars about what is positively governing the people at any given time.
+In such a manner, each is the other after their own fashion and from their respective, relative, and reciprocal position.
+Yet both constitute the state itself, and neither are free from it; nothing ever being truly free from it, the state (as in Hegel) exists as an eternal condition and not an objective, abstract collection of atomistic values and facts of the particulars about what is positively governing the people at any given time.